Constance Marten and Mark Gordon charged with manslaughter of their baby

 In their search this week, officers had combed an area around the city, including in allotments and a wildlife park, using drones, sniffer dogs, thermal imaging cameras and helicopters.

-Local people held a vigil, with candles, in honour of the dead child, and have lain flowers near to where the body was discovered.
+On Thursday night, local people held a vigil, with candles, in honour of the dead child, and have lain flowers near where the body was discovered.

 As they announced the discovery, police said they were treating the area as a crime scene and work there was expected to continue for some time.